wachunga/rmxp-maplinks/README.md

 Maplinks (v 1.0)
 ===

-A script for [RPG Maker XP](http://en.wikipedia.org/wiki/RPG_Maker_XP), which uses Ruby.
-Written years ago and posted on some now-defunct forums, but may still be useful to folks.

 A common question among RMXP beginners is "how do you connect maps?" or "why are so many teleports needed?".
 The typical response is one of the following:

 * Block off most spaces with terrain and use a few teleport events